dibyendumajumdar/C/docs/ctour.md

 ```

 The first two sequences handle some special cases.
 Actually
-it turns out that handling a right operand of 0 is  unneces-
+it turns out that handling a right operand of 0 is
-sary  since  the  expression-optimizer throws out adds of 0.
+unnecessary  since  the  expression-optimizer throws out adds of 0.
 Adding 1 by using the `increment` instruction is done  next,
 and  then  the	case where the right operand is addressible.
 It must be a word quantity, since the PDP-11 lacks  an	`add byte`
 instruction.
 Finally  the  cases  where  the  right
-operand either can, or cannot, be done in the available reg-
+operand either can, or cannot, be done in the available
-isters are treated.
+registers are treated.

 The next macro-instructions are conveniently introduced
 by noticing that the above table is suitable for subtraction
-as well as addition, since no use is made of the commutativ-
+as well as addition, since no use is made of the
-ity of addition.
+commutativity of addition.
 All that  is	needed	is  substitution  of
 `sub` for `add` and `dec` for `inc`.
 Considerable saving of
-space is achieved by factoring out  several  similar  opera-
+space is achieved by factoring out  several  similar
-tions.
+operations.

 I    is  replaced  by a string from another table indexed by
      the operator in the node  being  expanded.
-This	sec-
+This
-     ondary  table  actually contains two strings per opera-
+     secondary  table  actually contains two strings per operator.
-     tor.

-I'   is replaced by the second string in the side table  en-
+I'   is replaced by the second string in the side table  entry
-     try for the current operator.
+     for the current operator.

 Thus,  given  that  the  entries for `+` and `-` in the
 side table (which is called instab)  are  `add`  and  `inc`,
-`sub` and `dec` respectively, the middle of of the above ad-
+`sub` and `dec` respectively, the middle of of the above
-dition table can be written
+addition table can be written

 ```
 	%n,1